 The Reuben James was not the first U.S. naval vessel to be attacked by the Germans in World War II.
 Apart from the incident between the Greer and U-652 (which, as Parkin points out on p.
 3, could perhaps be justified because the Greer was another Clemson class ship, and so had the appearance of the many Clemson class ships the British were using), the destroyer U.S.S.
 Kearny (which could not be mistaken for a British ship) was badly damaged on October 17 (Snow, p.
 138; the Greer was one of the ships that came to her aid), and the oiler Salinas was torpedoed on October 30 (Morison, p.
 37).
-When U-562 sank the Reuben James the next day (with a torpedo that blew up a magazine; Paine, p.
-430), it was not really much of an escalation -- but it came as a shock to the American people.
+When U-562 sank the Reuben James the next day, it was not really much of an escalation -- but it came as a shock to the American people.

 The sinking of the Reuben James, we must emphasize, did *not* cause the U. S. to go to war (indeed, the U. S. didn't declare war on Germany; Germany declared war instead).
 Even if it had, Guthrie's confident prediction that American battleships would engage the Germans was short-sighted.
 Some people say falsely that battleships were useless in World War II -- but while they had their uses, fighting the German navy wasn't one of them.
 Battleships are useless against submarines, and at the time the Reuben James was sunk, there was not one American battleship fast enough to catch *any* of the handful of German surface ships.
 It wasn't until the 27.5 knot North Carolina finished fitting out some months later that the U. S. actually had a battleship "mighty" enough (read: fast enough) to fight even against German surface navy.
 The North Carolina was the first big ship of what Pratt, p.
 218, calls the "Roosevelt Navy," which was already adding destroyers and cruisers to the fleet; had peace lasted, the Reuben James would probably have been retired in the next few years.
 The ironic bottom line: She was far more useful as a symbol of German aggression than as an actual warship.